High school football: Hornets romp; North loses key road game - Salisbury Post

 “Our defense played well, did what they were supposed to do,” Hinson said.
 “We won like we should have.”

 Salisbury’s second-half touchdowns came on the ground, with Johnai Rippy putting the ball in the end zone twice.
+He had 66 yards on seven carries.

 Hinson wasn’t happy with the penalty yardage, but other than that, he wasn’t complaining about the Hornets’ latest effort.